katahiromz/unboost/README.txt

 if possible on your C++ compiler (C++11, std::tr1, substitute tiny implementations).

-See source for more details.
+See samples and sources for more details.

 If you found bug, please send me e-mail.